codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/git-create-ci-pipeline.md

   * Express-ci Sensor (`sensor.express-ci.yaml`).
 Download
   * ci-simple WorkflowTemplate (`workflow-template.ci-simple.yaml`).
 Download
 1. Save and commit to the `resource_<runtime-name>` folder in the `<runtime-name>_git.source` repo reated during runtime installation.
-  CSDP syncs these resource definitions to your cluster, and create the resources in the cluster.
+  Codefresh syncs these resource definitions to your cluster, and create the resources in the cluster.
-1. In the CSDP UI, view the newly created pipeline in [Delivery Pipelines]((https://g.codefresh.io/2.0/pipelines){:target="\_blank"}).
+1. In the Codefresh UI, view the newly created pipeline in [Delivery Pipelines]((https://g.codefresh.io/2.0/pipelines){:target="\_blank"}).

 ### Configure delivery pipeline with demo microservice application
 1. Update the event source to listen to events from the forked repository.